Alexrocchi/React_Styled-Components/README.md

 ------------------------------------------------------------------------------------------------------------------------------

-# Getting Started with Create React App
+## Getting Started with Create React App
 npx create-react-app styled-components-v5
 npm start

-# To install Styled components on your project run:
+## To install Styled components on your project run:
 npm install styled-components

+## For creating and routing our pages
+npm install react-router-dom